Today, we’re excited to celebrate Week 6 and the finale of the One Room Challenge by sharing our pantry and kitchen makeover reveal!

 Truly, this whole experience has been exhausting and awe-inspiring all at the same time.

-I know the road to recovery is going to be a long one, but it’s our sincere hope we can host everyone who played a part in helping us finish the One Room Challenge for a big dinner when it’s all over.
+I know the road to recovery is going to be a long one.
+But it’s our sincere hope we can host everyone who played a part in helping us finish the One Room Challenge for a big dinner.

 And while it might be impossible to repay every act of kindness we’ve experienced over the past few weeks, we definitely plan to try.